"My Friend is a Muslim and He's Really Nice"

 6. The existence of a nice Muslim does not invalidate the statement that Islamic teachings advocate intolerance and violence toward non-Muslims.
 The fact that you know a Muslim who knows how to get along with non-Muslims does not mean he would not also advocate imposing Shari'a law on non-Muslims, and does not mean he is not actively striving toward that goal.
 The fact that he is really nice does not mean he repudiates the supremacist nature of Islamic teachings.
 The existence of a Muslim who happens to be charming does not discredit a single thing I've said.

 7. Is your friend an apatheist?
 If so, I think that's great.
 But I wasn't talking about people who call themselves Muslims but do not follow the doctrine.
-I'm talking about the actual Islamic doctrine — what it says in their holy books and what nearly all the Islamic authorities have decreed for the last 1400 years — and that is being followed faithfully by Muslims all over the world.
-Those who are following the teachings of the Qur'an and who faithfully follow Mohammad's example are a danger to the free world and they must be stopped.
+I'm talking about the actual Islamic doctrine — what it says in their holy books and what nearly all the Islamic authorities have decreed for the last 1400 years — and what is being followed faithfully by Muslims all over the world.
+Those who are following the teachings of the Koran and who faithfully follow Muhammad's example are a danger to the free world and they must be stopped.

 8. Muhammad Salah was a very nice man too.
 But he was also the leader of the worldwide military wing of Hamas, a brutal terrorist organization!
 (Read more about this here.)